CLIMATE SUMMIT: COP23

 WE ACT FOR THE CLIMATE

 Iberdrola anticipated the energy transition 15 years ago, with a strategy focused on efficient renewable energy.
 Today, we invest in clean energy, pumped hydroelectric energy storage, smart grids and digitisation, key to integrate renewable energy.
 Likewise, we promote the electrification process and enable consumers to fully participate in energy transition.
-As a result, Iberdrola is an active member of the European Round Table of Industralists, an association that brings together the 50 leading European industrial and technological companies, where climate action is part of their business.
+As a result, Iberdrola is an active member of the European Round Table of Industralists, an association that brings together the 50 leading European industrial and technological companies, where climate action External link, opens in new window. is part of their business.